HavingFunLearning/PatientSegmentationCancer/README.md

 2. EigenValues & EigenVectors

+    - Given a SQUARED matrix A
+   (always think about a matrix as a linear transformation, in other words if is applied to a vector we get a new vector of dimension lenght width of the matrix),
-    Given a SQUARED matrix A, an EigenVector x is ANY vector which is not equal to 0 such that multipluing A by x gives back some multiple of vector x where that multiplier λ has to be a real number (λ is a eigenvalues for x )
+   - an EigenVector x is ANY vector which is not equal to 0 such that multipluing A by x gives back some multiple of vector x where that multiplier λ has to be a real number (λ is a eigenvalues for x )

     - Now, let's compute an example: